cyberbotics/webots-doc/reference/contactproperties.md

 - The `softCFM` field defines the soft *Constraint Force Mixing* used by ODE to manage local contacts joints. `WorldInfo` for a description of the CFM concept.

+> **note**: The youBot robot is a good example of asymmetric coulombFriction and forceDependentSlip, it is located in WEBOTS\_HOME/projects/robot/youbot/worlds/youbot.wbt.